 The packing up process is a perfect time to figure out what you want to take with you and what can be donated or disposed of.
 The more organized and decluttered you are able to get, the cleaner and more appealing your home will become.
 Often, when you finally get rid of all the items you realize you don’t need anymore, your home will appear to more spacious and even larger than it really is.

 Depersonalizing your home is another effective trick.
-Packing up the family photos and personal knickknacks gives the prospective buyer the opportunity to visualize themselves living in the home.
+Give the prospective buyer the opportunity to visualize themselves living in the home.
+Pack up the family photos and personal knickknacks.
 Leaving too many personal items around the home can make the visitor feel like they’re intruding rather than touring.
 Inspire your buyers to make this space, their own.

 The Kitchen and Bathrooms are typically the most important rooms for buyers.
 It is vital that these areas are not only sparkling clean, but inviting.